 Located near the southern end of Absecon Island, this beach town is a popular summer destination.
 This is one of the best beaches at the Shore.
 Margate beach is a waterfront community that is known for their small size and approachable feel.
 During the summer days you can find yourself embracing the small-town beach life style.
 The narrow beaches are excellent for surfing and sunbathing.
 On the bay, you can kayak and paddleboard across the channel to Pork Island or the Whirlpool Island Park.

 During the night, you can embrace Margate’s next-door neighbor’s big city nightlife in Atlantic City.
 This beach town offers restaurants with stunning views of the bay, as well as bakeries, deli’s, and ice cream shops.
 You can choose from a range of dining options, that will be sure to please every palate.
+Be sure to check our guide to restaurants in Margate.

 Though Margate has no hotel lodging, they offer a considerable number of houses that are available to rent on a weekly, monthly, seasonal, or annual basis.
 Many of these houses are also used as second homes during the summer for those desiring to get away from the East Coast suburbs or big city bustle.
 Hurry up and reserve your stay, as this popular summer destination will fill up quick!